Dr Tom Basten

 - Structural Dynamics

-We are active in the following fields:
+Structural Dynamics is mainly active in the following three fields:

 Within the maritime field, we are working on safer and more efficient structures.
 We develop failure models of various materials, from steel to composite.
 We analyse structures subjected to dynamic loading caused by for example collisions, waves and wind.